OWNING & USING A BOAT

 I have a boat to sell, what are the costs and terms for selling through Fish & Duck Marina?

 Boats that are placed with us for selling and are not being used privately, can be moored at the marina for 3 months at no charge.
 Thereafter, provided the vessel remains solely on brokerage, the mooring fee is £2/foot/month.
 If the boat is taken away after 3 months, there is a £150 administration fee to pay to cover our time and work in marketing the vessel.
 Our standard brokerage fee is 4% + VAT of the final selling price (minimum fee £350 + VAT), which is payable on completion of the sale.
-Vessels on brokerage with us must remain covered by 3rd party insurance and have a valid Boat Safety Certificate, but the EA will waive the requirement for a navigation licence until the vessel changes hands.
+Vessels on brokerage with us must remain covered by 3rd party insurance and have a valid Boat Safety Certificate, but the EA will waive the requirement for the navigation licence to be renewed until the vessel changes hands provided they have been informed in advance.

 This is a selection of the types of questions we are frequently asked, but if you have a specific question relating to owning, using, buying or selling a boat, please get in touch and we will be pleased to help.